 What a treatment course looks like:

 Results compound across sessions.
 A first session typically shows the highest single-session reduction as the treatment targets the most responsive tissue.
 Subsequent sessions deliver consistent, cumulative improvement.
+The total course outcome depends on hydration, movement between sessions, food intake and individual body composition.

 Contour Light is available at five Beyond Rest centres: Hawthorn East, Moonee Ponds, and Prahran in Melbourne, plus East Perth and Wembley in Perth.